Urban renewal: 19th century

 State intervention was first achieved with the passage of the Public Health Act of 1875 through Parliament.
 The Act focused on combating filthy urban living conditions that were the cause of disease outbreaks.
 It required all new residential construction to include running water and an internal drainage system and also prohibited the construction of shoddy housing by building contractors.

 The London County Council was created in 1889 as the municipal authority in the County of London and in 1890 the Old Nichol in the East End of London was declared a slum and the Council authorized its clearance and the rebuilding of an area of some 15 acre, including the Nichol and Snow estates, and a small piece on the Shoreditch side of Boundary Street, formally Cock Lane.
 The slum clearance began in 1891 and included 730 houses inhabited by 5,719 people.
 The LCC architects designed 21 and Rowland Plumbe two of 23 blocks containing between 10 and 85 tenements each.
 A total of 1,069 tenements, mostly two or three-roomed, were planned to accommodate 5,524 persons.
 The project was hailed as setting "new aesthetic standards for housing the working classes" and included a new laundry, 188 shops, and 77 workshops.
 Churches and schools were preserved.
 Building for the project began in 1893 and it was opened by the Prince of Wales in 1900.
 Other such schemes in the 1880s, where newly cleared sites were sold on to developers, included Whitechapel, Wild Street, Whitecross Street and Clerkenwell.

-Currently there are two main Urban Regeneration projects going on in London, Elephant Park at Elephant and Castle and at Stratford.
-These are both being done by Lendlease, a multinational company focusing on redeveloping neglected city areas.